Puttanna Kanagal: Background and personal life

 Puttanna Kanagal was born to Ramaswamaiah and Subbamma in Kanagal, a village in the erstwhile Kingdom of Mysore into a poor family.
 As he hailed from a poor brahmin family, he had to endure hardships and struggled to get a decent job.
 He worked as a teacher, salesman and even as a cleaner.
 His job as a publicity boy brought him closer to theatre and subsequently to cinema.
 His association with films began when he started working for B. R. Panthulu as an assistant director and also as his driver.
 His first film as an assistant director was Rathnagiri Rahasya (1957).

 Puttanna married Nagalakshmi at very young age and they had 5 children.
 However he fell in love with his protege and leading actress in 1970s Aarathi and they got married during 1976–77.
 They had a daughter Yashaswini, who was born in 1978.
 However, due to creative differences Puttanna and Aarathi separated in 1981.

-In 1981 Puttanna's magnum opus Ranganayaki did not do as well as expected at the box office, even though it gained critical acclaim and later went on to become a cult classic.
+In 1981, Puttanna's magnum opus Ranganayaki did not do as well as expected at the box office, even though it gained critical acclaim and later went on to become a cult classic.
 In addition to this, separation from Aarathi had impacted his health.
 He had no work in hand for 14 months starting from late 1980 to mid of 1982.
 Srinath whom Puttanna directed in blockbuster films like Shubhamangala and Dharmasere came to his help, and they made Maanasa Sarovara which became an average hit and helped Puttanna bounce back.
-His later films like Amruta Ghalige and Runamukthalu did reasonably well.
 Kanagal died on 5 June 1985 in Bengaluru while shooting Masanada Hoovu.

 Starting his career as a publicity boy, Kanagal was drawn into independent filmmaking after a stint in theatre and working with film director and producer B. R. Panthulu as his assistant.
 Kanagal's assistants include Tamil directors S. P. Muthuraman, Bharathiraja, and T. S. Nagabharana.

 Although a majority of Kanagal's films were on offbeat or taboo subjects, generally women-centric, he endeared himself to both the critics and ordinary film goers alike making "bridge films" between art and commercial cinema.
 His film in Kannada, Gejje Pooje, based on a novel of the same name by M. K. Indira is considered a landmark film.
 He would go on to direct other films such as Kappu Bilupu (1969), Sharapanjara (1971), Naagarahaavu (1972), Edakallu Guddada Mele (1973), Shubhamangala (1975) and Ranganayaki (1981), all of which are seen as milestones in Kannada cinema.
 He also directed a handful of films in Malayalam, Tamil Telugu and Hindi languages.